An epicurean adventure to: The United Kingdom

 Variations

-- Experiment with different dried fruits such as apricots, dates, figs or prunes to create a unique blend that suits your taste.
+- Experiment with different dried fruits such as dates, figs or prunes to create a unique blend that suits your taste.

 - Experiment with different types of spirits such as rum, whisky or even amaretto.